COMIC PACKS

 October 1972

-Whether or not the comicpack formula was truly dropped at Marvel after the switch to Curtis Circulation remains an open question in the face of a complete lack of any evidence for Marvel Multi-Mags between October 1969 and October 1972.
-The new logo which would be used consistently up until the early 1980s is in evidence on the 1972 4-pack, but the next documented Multi-Mags dates from August 1974, leaving yet another gap of almost two years.
+It is reasonable to assume that the comicpack formula was dropped at Marvel after the switch to Curtis Circulation, given the complete lack of any evidence for Marvel Multi-Mags between October 1969 and October 1972.
+The new logo (which would be used consistently up until the early 1980s) is in evidence for the first time on the aforementioned October 1972 4-pack.

 It is difficult to say whether the production and distribution of Marvel Multi-Mags at the time was only sporadic or simply took place in small circulation numbers, leaving only very few surviving examples for posterity.
 But then things in general became rather chaotic at the House of Ideas.